taunoe/Tauno-capacitive-touch/README.md

 This is useful if, for example, you want to use apples as input buttons.
 Or metal foil or something else that conducts electricity.

+Send pin can be the same when using multiple touch buttons.

 ## Circuit

 ![Basic circuit](doc/circuit-1.png)